- Review your financial goals—and the investments that go along with them—to see if anything needs to change.

 It's wise to evaluate your insurance needs annually to make sure you have the right amount and type of insurance to cover unforeseen circumstances that can derail your finances.

 Life insurance may be a good place to start.
 If your family is growing, you might want to increase the amount of your life insurance to protect your loved ones.
-On the other hand, most people find that as they get older—and their net worth climbs and their children reach adulthood—they need less life insurance.

-If you choose to reduce your life insurance, you could apply the savings toward your health insurance, which becomes more critical as you age and typically continues to increase in cost.
+Life insurance is mainly designed to replace lost income.
+As you get older, there are fewer years of income in the future, so the amount of income to replace decreases.

-You might also benefit from looking into long term care insurance, which may offer a variety of features and options.
+You might also benefit from looking into long-term care insurance, which may offer a variety of features and options.

 It's worth it

-While this might sound like a lot of ground to cover, a midyear check is well worth the effort when you consider the hard work you have invested in building and protecting your savings.
+While this might sound like a lot of ground to cover, a midyear checkup is well worth the effort when you consider the hard work you've invested in building and protecting your savings.